Dherse/masterproef/content/3_translation.typ

 == Platform independence <sec_platform_independence>

 As the development of photonic processor continues, it must be expected that new devices will bring new features, different hardware programming interfaces, and characteristics.
 Ideally, all of the code would be backward and forward compatible, being able to be programmed on an older or a newer device with little to no adjustments.
-Therefore, one must plan for platform support right at the core of the design of a photonic processor ecosystem.
+Therefore, one must plan for platform-support right at the core of the design of a photonic processor ecosystem.
 In this document several approaches will be suggested for tackling this issue.
 These approaches are meant to be used in conjunction with each other.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))